 - Re-engagement of churned users.

-Mobile user engagement plan should include the right set of personalized communication to help users transit step by steps and don’t get stuck anywhere in the journey.
-There are quite a few product engagement tactics that are available for mobile apps.
+Mobile user app engagement plan should include the right set of personalized communication to help users transit step by steps and don’t get stuck anywhere in the journey.
+There are quite a few product engagement tactics / mobile app engagement strategies that are available for mobile apps.
 This guide will focus on answering the following questions:

 - What is User Onboarding?